The MS Trust is funding new MS nurses across the UK. But we need your help.

 The MS Trust believes that people with MS deserve so much more, so we're funding new MS nurses to ensure that no one is left to manage MS alone.

-Just one new MS nurse in an area where they are desperately needed would make such a massive difference for people living with MS. More time could be spent looking at people’s pain relief, mobility and independence.
-And more time could be spent with people with progressive MS, like Jon, who can often be overlooked.
+Just one new MS nurse in an area where they are desperately needed makes such a massive difference for people living with MS. More time can be spent looking at people’s pain relief, mobility and independence.
+And more time can be spent with people with progressive MS, like Jon, who can often be overlooked.

 It costs the MS Trust £52,500 to recruit, train and pay for a new MS nurse for 15 months, after which point the NHS will take over funding for the posts.
-Although, of course, the MS Trust will continue to support all the new MS nurses with training and development, as it does for all MS nurses in the UK.
+Although, of course, we will continue to support all the new MS nurses with training and development, as we do for all MS nurses in the UK.